yvesnrb/dbug/README.md

 <br clear="both" />
 The easiest way to get started with dbug is to use Digital Ocean's app platform, click the above button and fill out the appropriate environment variables to get started.
-This will deploy a web server, the static site and a database for you with minimal effort.
+This will deploy a web server and a database for you with minimal effort.
+Unfortunatly, it currently does not allow for deploying the static site on the same go, but you can add it from the digital ocean interface with minimal effort.

 ### Application Requirements
 You will need NodeJS v12.x.x, Yarn and a PostgreSQL database to run this application.
+You will also need a GitHub OAuth key pair, with the callback url set to the root url of the front-end of your application.

 ### Environment Variables
 The necessary environment variables to configure the server and web packages of